rafoolin/made-template/README.md

-# Association between newly registered cars and Greenhouse gas[^r1] emissions in the Europe
+# Association between newly registered cars and Greenhouse gas[^r1] emissions in the EU

 ## Badges